 - What charity should we sponsor?

 You can also use Social Media to create a hub of information for your guests.
 Post news about your establishment, talk about specials and post photos of your new and tasty meals.
+You can work with a restaurant marketing agency like Promotable Media to get the best results.

 People will eventually see it as a place to get information and continue to come back as a means of finding out what’s new.